jeffreycwitt/hn202/docs/aug-and-pilgrim-life.md

 > “But as this divine Master inculcates two precepts – the love of God and the love of our neighbor – and as in these precepts a man finds three things he has to love – God, himself, and his neighbor – and that he who loves God loves himself thereby, it follows that he must endeavour to get his neighbor to love God, since he is ordered to love his neighbor as himself.”
 (Augustine, City of God, XIX, c.
 14 (p.
 692))

 This is an important part of understanding many of the developments we will see in the Middle Ages.
-It explains much of the angst seen in the medieval society concerned whether or not this “salvation” is being worked out.
-We will see this in the Monastic movement and Benedict’s Rule where the command to love God, self, and neighbor is given a very particular interpretation.
-And we will see further rival answers in the emergence of warrior saints during Crusades, where battle and war become a possible means of sanctification.
+It explains much of the angst seen in a medieval society that is frequently concerned about whether or not this “salvation” is being worked out.

+(We will see this in the monastic movement and Benedict’s Rule where the command to love God, self, and neighbor is given a very particular interpretation.
+And we will see further rival answers in the emergence of warrior saints during Crusades, where battle and war become a possible means of sanctification.)

 The result of this pilgrim position creates a strange and ambiguous relation between the pilgrim and the earthly society or the "City of Man".

-On the one hand: The pilgrim is eager to see the “earthly city" do well and remain peaceful because this is the best environment for a pilgrim “to work out their salvation”.
+**On the one hand**: The pilgrim is eager to see the “earthly city" do well and remain peaceful because this is the best environment for a pilgrim “to work out their salvation”.
 Accordingly, the pilgrim is, under normal circumstances, obligated to follow the laws of the city and participate in civic life.
 Augustine writes:

 > "...it makes no scruple to obey the laws of the earthly city, whereby the things necessary for the maintenance of this mortal life are administered: and thus, as this life is common to both cities, so there is a harmony between them in regard to what belongs to it..."
 (Augustine, City of God, XIX, c.
 17 (p.
 696)).

-On the other hand: because the pilgrim only means to use the modest benefits of the city, rather than find happiness within it, their commitment to the earthly city has some limits or conditions.
+**On the other hand**: because the pilgrim only means to use the modest benefits of the city, rather than find happiness within it, their commitment to the earthly city has some limits or conditions.

 <div class="discussion" markdown="1">

 {:.dquestion}
-What are the conditions under which a pilgrim can engagement in the earthly political life?
+What are the conditions under which a pilgrim can engage in the earthly political life?
 What are the conditions under which a pilgrim cannot?
 Can you find any passages that speak to this question?

 <div class="answer" markdown="1">